CxRes/express-prep/README.md

 app.patch("/foo", bodyParser.text(), (req, res) => {
-  // Define a function that generates the notification to send function generateNotification({
+  // Define a function that generates the notification to send function generateNotification(
-    // which can be specific to the URL path and path,
+    // which can be specific to the parsed content-* event fields
+    // for a given path specified in the trigger function
-    // parsed content-* event fields (see npm:structured-headers for format) negotiatedFields,
+    // (see npm:structured-headers for format)
+    negotiatedFields,
-  }) {
+  ) {
     // Generate part header
     const header = templates.header(negotiatedFields);